 We advise and advocate for law students, out-of-state lawyers seeking admission to the Ohio Bar, as well as practitioners seeking to return to the practice of law after an indefinite suspension, in proceedings before the Board of Commissioners on Character and Fitness.
 And we defend individuals facing proceedings before the Board on the Unauthorized Practice of Law.
 Each of these practices is unique, with pitfalls that can be avoided with the assistance of competent counsel.

 Other Professional Licenses

-We also represent appraisers and insurance professionals in licensing matters and disciplinary proceedings.
+We also represent appraisers, insurance agents, and other professionals in licensing matters and disciplinary proceedings.

 On September 8, 2018, when Ohio residents with a prescription can legally purchase medical marijuana from state-licensed dispensaries, emplo…Read More

 The Supreme Court has announced that beginning in July 2020, Ohio will begin using the National Conference of Bar Examiner’s Uniform B…Read More

 The Ohio Board of Professional Conduct has issued two new advisory opinions.
 The first addresses out-of-state lawyers engaging in temporary …Read More

 General Counsel of publicly-traded corporations have two masters: their companies (their clients) and the SEC.
 So what happens when you, as …Read More